babarrett/mitosis-docs/mitosis-buildinstructions.md

 Solder a reverse polarity protection FET (SI2302) and a programming header onto the other side (top) of the board.
 These are the only electronic components.
-As there are 23 switches and 31 GPIOs on the wireless module, there is no need for a matrix or diodes, The keyboard delivers n-key rollover with a direct GPIO pullup connection for each switch.
+As there are 23 switches and 31 GPIOs on the wireless module, there is no need for a matrix or diodes, The keyboard delivers n-key rollover with a direct GPIO pull-up connection for each switch.

 There is room next to the header for an LED and a resistor.
 This was designed